Menarini Group and Radius Health, Inc. announce publication of elacestrant pivotal Phase 3 EMERALD clinical trial data in the Journal of Clinical Oncology

 - Compared with fulvestrant, elacestrant demonstrated statistically significant PFS and reduced the risk of progression or death by 32% in the overall population and 50% in the ESR1 mutation population

-FLORENCE, Italy and BOSTON, May 19, 2022 (GLOBE NEWSWIRE) -- The Menarini Group (“Menarini”) and Radius Health, Inc. (“Radius”) ( RDUS) (collectively, the “Companies”) today announced that data from the pivotal phase 3 EMERALD clinical trial (NCT03778931) evaluating elacestrant as a monotherapy vs. standard of care (SOC; fulvestrant or aromatase inhibitor, AI) for the treatment of ER+/HER2- advanced or metastatic breast cancer were published in the Journal of Clinical Oncology1.
-Elacestrant is the first oral selective estrogen receptor degrader (SERD) demonstrating a significant improvement in PFS vs. SOC with manageable safety in a phase 3 trial for patients with ER-positive/HER2-negative advanced breast cancer.
+FLORENCE, Italy and BOSTON, May 20, 2022 /PRNewswire/ -- The Menarini Group ("Menarini") and Radius Health, Inc. ("Radius") (NASDAQ: RDUS) (collectively, the "Companies") today announced that data from the pivotal phase 3 EMERALD clinical trial (NCT03778931) evaluating elacestrant as a monotherapy vs. standard of care (SOC; fulvestrant or aromatase inhibitor, AI) for the treatment of ER+/HER2- advanced or metastatic breast cancer were published in the Journal of Clinical Oncology.1 Elacestrant is the first oral selective estrogen receptor degrader (SERD) demonstrating a significant improvement in PFS vs. SOC with manageable safety in a phase 3 trial for patients with ER-positive/HER2-negative advanced breast cancer.

 Dr. Aditya Bardia, breast medical oncologist and director of Breast Cancer Research at Mass General Cancer Center, Harvard Medical School and principal investigator of the EMERALD clinical trial, commented, "There is an urgent unmet need for oral SERDs that are safe and effective against ER-positive metastatic breast cancer after progression on earlier lines of therapy, including CDK4/6 inhibitors.
 EMERALD is the first study to demonstrate a significant improvement in clinical outcomes with elacestrant, an oral SERD monotherapy, versus standard of care in a randomized, global phase III study for patients with ER-positive/HER2-negative advanced breast cancer.
 Further research is needed to develop combination therapies as well as evaluate novel endocrine therapies for patients with early breast cancer."